grafana/loki/docs/sources/configure/_index.md

   [ingesterdbretainperiod: <duration>]

-# Configures the bloom shipper component, which contains the store abstraction
+# Experimental: Configures the bloom shipper component, which contains the store
-# to fetch bloom filters from and put them to object storage.
+# abstraction to fetch bloom filters from and put them to object storage.
 bloom_shipper:
   # Working directory to store downloaded bloom blocks.
 Supports multiple
   # directories, separated by comma.